walkerp07/OLD_IE6_Automation-Tool/README.md

 There is also a recording/playback utility built into the script that you can launch on the main page.
 It will record/playback commands for the mobile device.

 Obviously, you won't be able to perform any automation as you have no compatible physical device.

+For a screenshot, please visit https://philwalker.info/resume.
+Click on the 'open' button in the work card and scroll to page 3.